The Word on Jabuka

 At first, Jabuka might seem similar to other letter tile games.
 As you play, its rules quickly reveal why that isn’t the case.
 Almost every letter tile—or beans, as they are called—has at least one letter printed on it... but some have more than one.
 Most importantly, a bean’s position relative to other beans determines its letter.

 A bean might have an “m” on it, but if you turn the bean sideways, it instantly becomes an “e.”
 This is the key to playing Jabuka.
-You need to challenge the way you think about letters and their orientations if you want to win.
+You need to challenge the way you think about making words from letters if you want to win.

 Who Might Love Jabuka